Medium-term Environmental Strategy

 Environmental Targets and Results of the Medium-Term Sustainability Plan 2022

 Companies today must address a wide range of environmental issues, such as climate change and resource depletion.
 In light of this, recent changes in society, and the evolving business environment, Konica Minolta has identified material issues related to the environment.
 The company aims to prioritize these issues and promote initiatives for helping to solve them, while also achieving business goals.
 Konica Minolta has identified five material issues from the perspective of sustainability and then analyzed the material issues related to the environment — “addressing climate change,” “using limited resources effectively,” “ensuring social safety and security (safety of chemical substances)” — in even more detail so that it could set specific measures.

 To identify its material issues, the Group first made a comprehensive list of environmental issues by incorporating international guidelines, as well as various stakeholder requirements.
 Then, it identified key issues based on their importance to stakeholders and their importance for the business.
 To determine importance to the business for each issue, the impacts were quantitatively evaluated using five levels.
 Risk analysis was used to calculate the amount of profit that would be lost if a certain risk materialized, as well as the amount of profit that could be generated if a potential opportunity was seized.
 In determining the importance of each issue, the Group maintained objectivity by seeking the opinions of outside experts.

-The Group Executive for Corporate Sustainability, who chairs the Group Sustainability Promotion Committee, verified this evaluation process and the resulting material issues, before identifying the ones that should be prioritized.
+The Officer responsible for environment (Group Environmental Officer), who chairs the Group Environmental Promotion Committee, verified this evaluation process and the resulting material environmental issues, before identifying the ones that should be prioritized.

 Identifying Material Issues from Both Risks and Opportunities